 Comparing weighted vs unweighted GPA is not as simple as looking at the two figures side-by-side.
-This is because weighted GPA and unweighted GPA are generally measured on different scales.
+This is because weighted and unweighted are generally measured on different GPA scales.

-Generally speaking, most unweighted GPAs are considered on a scale of 0.0 to 4.0, with 0.0 indicating all Fs and 4.0 indicating all As.
+Generally speaking, most unweighted scales range from 0.0 to 4.0, with 0.0 indicating all Fs and 4.0 indicating all As.

 On the other hand, most weighted GPAs are weighted on a scale of 0.0 to 5.0, with 0.0 indicating all Fs and 5.0 indicating all As in Advanced Placement (or in some cases, honors or International Baccalaureate or other such highly rigorous classes) classes.

 It is important to consider the distinction between these two scales when comparing unweighted vs weighted GPAs, since, for example, a 4.0 unweighted GPA and a 4.0 weighted GPA are not the same thing, as we have seen.

 The scale on which they are based is not the only difference between weighted and unweighted GPAs.
 Weighted and unweighted GPAs are also calculated differently.